 - Step-up/Step-down – with this boiler control you have two, three, or more firing rates that change based on heating demand.
 Typically low fire to high fire or low fire, medium fire, and high fire.

-Oxygen Trim Control – monitors the amount of O2 in the flue gases and trims the excess air for more efficient combustion.
+- Oxygen Trim Control – monitors the amount of O2 in the flue gasses and trims the excess air for more efficient combustion.

-Drum Level Control – best used on boiler systems where water level in the drum is critical.
+- Drum Level Control – best used on boiler systems where the water level in the drum is critical.